-Your coach may be equipped with a +Lounger, which is featured with an extendable footrest (see previous operation instructions), and a convenient built-in workstation.
-This flipup hard surface tablet feature stores on the outboard side of the seat when not in use.
+Your motorhome may be equipped with a +Lounger, which is featured with an extendable footrest (see previous operation instructions), and a convenient built-in workstation.
+This flip-up hard surface tablet feature stores on the outboard side of the seat when not in use.